adgayle/aws-saa-study-guide/saa.md

     * Access to EC2 for ECS is allowed

 ## Workspaces
-AWS virtual desktop infrastructure integrated with active directory for authentication
+AWS virtual desktop infrastructure integrated with Active Directory for authentication
 * Accessible from Windows, PC, iPAD, etc.
-* Windows 7
+* Windows 10 or Amazon Linux 2
 * Can be personalized
 * Local administrator available
 * Persistent